Programme

 Sponsored by Rundles

-This session will explore how technology and data can help deliver better outcomes for creditors and customers while supporting the Enforcement Conduct Board’s standards.
+This session explored how technology and data can help deliver better outcomes for creditors and customers while supporting the Enforcement Conduct Board’s standards.

-Discussions will include the role of enforcement data, the challenges created by recycling debt between firms, and how partnerships between local authorities and enforcement agents can be strengthened.
-Speakers will also examine how communication methods and customer intelligence can be used to improve engagement and collection outcomes.
+Discussions included the role of enforcement data, the challenges created by recycling debt between firms, and how partnerships between local authorities and enforcement agents can be strengthened.
+Speakers also examined how communication methods and customer intelligence can be used to improve engagement and collection outcomes.

-Panel speakers include representatives from InicioAI, MEGA AI, TransUnion and Salford City Council, chaired by Amy Collins of Rundles.
+Panel speakers include representatives from InicioAI, TransUnion and Salford City Council, chaired by Amy Collins of Rundles.

 Panel 2 – Preparing for Statutory Regulation